Anxiety: The Stress That Never Stops

 Some medical professionals might recommend medications as a means of coping with generalized anxiety disorder when self help isn’t enough.
 According to the National Institute on Mental Health, anti anxiety medication is specifically formulated for treatment of an anxiety disorder, so before taking any medicine for anxiety management it’s crucial and necessary to talk with a doctor and get a clear diagnosis for an anxiety disorder.

 Support groups operate much in the same way.
-Support groups are a great option for people who don’t feel comfortable approaching friends or family members about their anxiety disorder.
+Support groups are a great option for people who don’t feel comfortable approaching friends or families about their anxiety disorder.
 In a support group, you are free to talk with other people who have the same symptoms, and who are also looking for techniques to manage their symptoms and negative emotions.
-You can hear the personal stories of others who worry excessively, and you can share your own personal life experiences, too.
 These groups are led by a mental health professional.

 What does crippling anxiety feel like?